Welcoming Employees Back to the Workplace

 - While “fear” is not considered a disability, research has shown that COVID-19 has exacerbated many mental health conditions such as anxiety, depression, and PTSD.
 Employers are advised to engage in an interactive conversation with the employee if an employee asks for accommodation.
 The employer is still permitted to make a decision on whether the accommodation imposes an “undue hardship.”

 - Employers may require vaccination for their employees; however, they should be prepared to accommodate those with a medical condition or a sincerely held religious belief.
 Employees may also be covered under workers’ compensation laws if they have an adverse reaction.
 Finally, there may be protections for employees who refuse the vaccine because of a safety concern and if it’s a discussion among employees it may be considered a concerted activity.

-- While the vaccine is not a medical exam, the questions that are posed prior to the vaccine are considered medical inquiries and subject to ADA standards.
+- While the vaccine is not a medical exam, the questions that are prior to the vaccine are considered medical inquiries and subject to ADA standards.

 - Employers can ask their employees if they have been vaccinated.
 They can NOT ask “why not?”
 Employers want to avoid obtaining additional medical information from employees as they respond, as that could invoke protections under federal or state disability laws.

 - There is not a mandated vaccine credential, and many states have banned use of a “vaccine passport” (verification of the vaccine).